You may wish to reset your Microsoft Surface Hub.

 Click Update & Security.

 On rare occasions, a Surface Hub may encounter an error while cleaning up user and app data at the end of a session.
 When this happens, the device will automatically reboot and try again.
 But if this operation fails repeatedly, the device will be automatically locked to protect user data.
-To unlock it, you must reset the device from Windows Recovery Environment (Windows RE).
+To unlock it, you must reset or recover the device from Windows RE.

 - From the welcome screen, toggle the Surface Hub's power switch 3 times.
 Wait a few seconds between each toggle.
 See the Surface Hub Site Readiness Guide for help with locating the power switch.